keno1se/cenoApps/_pages/harmonicascaler.md

 permalink: /harmonicascaler/
 ---

+HarmonicaScaler will display on Richter tuned diatonic harmonicas:
+*Layout of 12 different keys *All 12 positions *Common scales*

 The diatonic Richter tuned harmonica is truly a mighty little instrument.
 It can produce the full chromatic scale over three octaves for some scales.
 This humble piece fits in your pocket.

 To learn a certain scale may not be that difficult but then to transpose it to another key